HeardLibrary/cloud-tvnews/README.md

-# cloud-tvnews
+# Cloud TV News
-Code for cloud-based televisions news data pipeline
+The goal of this project is to build a data pipeline for the Vanderbilt Television News Archive to replace the existing perl-based system.